Glqzer/Strands/README.md

     - Major updates to the server to allow for static and dynamic board creation as well as the playground mode.
     - Previously, we only had a static, hard-coded grid, but we created new routes that allow for our backend grid-creation functions to generate the front-end board dynamically.
 We also created new routes to be used by our playground mode which allow the user to enter a theme and a spangram to test the spangram generation.
     - Our game.ml has been updated to properly link together the grid and solution records for a game instance to create a "config"
+- Backend
+    - check_no_orphans fully works now where the spangram and all of the other word will NEVER have a configuration where orphan regions will form!
+    - the code works best when the the spangram is either 6 or 8 letters long (always generates well), but still it also works for very long spangrams (there are screenshots as proof)
+    - we found that the grid can be more and more accurate as more "retries" are given.
+This helps give the algorithm more opportunitites to backtrack and find alternative paths for each letter, BUT this comes with a TRADE-OFF for how long it takes to run the program.
+    - fp strands dynamic mode NOW can randomly pick from multiple text files and it should generate that particular theme to the front-end, just refresh and it does it automatically!